raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 ***Bull's Strength***.
 The target has advantage on Strength checks, and his or her carrying capacity doubles.

 ***Cat's Grace***.
 The target has advantage on Dexterity checks.
-It also doesn't take damage from falling 20 feet or less if it isn't incapacitated.
+It also doesn't take damage from falling 6.0m or less if it isn't incapacitated.

 ***Eagle's Splendor***.
 The target has advantage on Charisma checks.